Home Improvement

 Injecting a specialised bonding product to fill the voids between the loose tiles and the screed

-The other tile repairs technique, which experts use nowadays to rectify tile “drumminess”, involves the use of an advanced, injectable adhesive product, which is flexible, fast-acting and strong.
+The other tile repair technique, which experts use nowadays to rectify tile “drumminess”, involves the use of an advanced, injectable adhesive product, which is flexible, fast-acting and strong.
 The tiler drills several holes in the grout joints of the affected area and injects the solution, which fills the voids underneath the tiles.
 The method is effective, affordable and not as messy as retiling the surface.

 Need a handyman?